-OpenSea Gets 'Wells Notice' From SEC, Calling NFTs Sold on Platform Securities
+OpenSea Gets 'Wells Notice' From SEC, Which Calls NFTs Sold on Platform 'Securities'

 Wells notices are preliminary warnings that inform respondents of the charges the regulator is considering bringing against them.
 They usually lead to enforcement actions.

-Finzer said his company will fight the notice and pledged $5 million to help cover legal fees for any NFT creators and developers that may also get such notice.
+Finzer said his company will fight the notice and pledged $5 million to help cover legal fees for any NFT creators and developers that may also get such a notice.

 "I hope the SEC will come to its senses sooner rather than later, and that they'll listen with an open mind," he added.